IV. Socio-ecological footprint:

 • Taxation issues: General issue of taxation of influencers, for profits made, including sponsorships.
 No contract was concluded between the landowners and the influencers and the tour operator, how were the taxes paid?

-Liability of social media:
+Liability and responsibility of social media,

-legal cases involving travel, sport etc. “influencers”
+of travel, sport etc. “influencers”

-II.A travel “influencer”, example 2024: @benjavalenzuelawallis , sponsored by Ladera Sur:
+II.A “travel influencer”, example 2024: @benjavalenzuelawallis , sponsored by Ladera Sur: